2025 Gaza Strip anti-Hamas protests: 13 April

 An eyewitness said that on 13 April, Hamas gunmen attempted to force entry into the residence of the elderly Jamal al-Maznan.
 Hamas wanted to launch rockets and projectiles from the elderly man’s home.
 The elderly man refused.
 Neighbors and relatives defended the elderly man.
 Hamas opened fire and injured a number of people, but the civilians were able to push the Hamas gunmen out.
 The witness said the protesters were not afraid of the bullets and told the gunmen to leave: "We don't want you in this place.
 We don't want your weapons that have brought us destruction, devastation, and death."

 Analysis

-On 28 March, Deutsche Welle published a fact checking article stating it was "difficult to state with certainty" that the protests in Gaza were representing an uprising against Hamas or directed exclusively against Hamas.
-Deutsche Welle concluded that the protests reflected a wide range of Palestinian opinions in Gaza, including some that were explicitly anti-Hamas.
+On 28 March, Deutsche Welle published a fact checking article stating, "it's difficult to state with certainty that the protests in Gaza this week were exclusively aimed against Hamas, nor can they be said to represent a general uprising against the group.
+Rather they reflect a broad range of opinions held among Palestinians in Gaza, including some explicitly anti-Hamas voices".